 23mins, Director: Jordan Manley, Canada, NZ Premiere, Subtitles: No

 Due to climate change, by 2050 ski seasons will be markedly shorter.
 Lower elevations will receive significantly less snowfall.
 Two veteran professional skiers contemplate the impact their love for adventure has on the very environment that sustains and fulfils them.
 As they peer into the future, they realise there is a more sustainable path ahead, but it won’t be easy.

-25mins, Director: Ben Page, UK, NZ Premiere, Subtitles: No
+11mins, Director: Anthill Films, Canada, NZ Premiere, Subtitles: No

 A longtime dream of mountain biker Matt Hunter, the idea was to bike-pack through hundreds of kilometres of wilderness on the remote Island of Haida Gwaii, living entirely off the land.
 The rules were simple: we would carry all the survival tools we needed to bike, fish, hunt and camp…. but absolutely no food.
 Everything we would consume for the week-long journey would be harvested from the land.